By MICK ROBERTS ©

 Ann Bridger opened the pub in 1825 becoming the first of a long line of licensees.

 Back in 2006 we added to the countless number of guests that have stayed under its historic roof.
 Our host at the time was Barry Dabin, who directed us to a comfortable room decked out in period furniture and a huge King size bed.

 That evening, searching for a nightcap, we clambered down the steep staircase to the small public bar, which, surprisingly was packed with people.

 A local politician, on the campaign trail was delivering his promises to a supportive audience of blokes in sweaty Akubras.

 No chance of getting a drink in there, so we adjourned to the lounge where a welcoming fire and a group of women waited contently for their politically inspired partners in the nearby public bar.

 Barry Dabin took the reins of the historic pub in July 2004 after running another watering hole in Canberra.
-He was probably used to hearing the promises droning from the crowed public bar.
+He was likely accustomed to hearing political promises droning from his crowed public bar.